Helmeppo/alx-zero_day/README.md

 My first readme
-Finally the last to do
+Finally the last to do.
-Some changes, what changes should I make, I wonder Currently my words are changes ;)
+Some changes, what changes should I make, I wonder.
+Currently my words are changes ;) fgfkkjhj like me.